rsairu/hello-world/chickens/chickens.md

 ## Habitat

-A chicken **coop** isn’t used so much to keep the birds in as it is to keep predators out.
+A chicken **coop** is a shelter.
+It isn’t used so much to keep the birds in as it is to keep predators out, and to protect the birds from the elements.
+A chicken coop should have a roost, sufficient ventilation, and nesting boxes.

 A **chicken run** is the fenced in area around the coop.
 Chickens run around in a chicken run.
 Wire should cover from above (raptor attacks or climbing predators) and well below (burrowing predators).
 Example predators: hawks, cats, dogs, raccoons, possums, coyotes, skunks.